winitzki/scall/tutorial/programming_dhall.md

 ### Type inference

 Dhall has almost no type inference.
-The only exception are the `let` bindings such as `let x = 1 in ...`, where the type annotation for `x` may be omitted.
+The only exception are the `let` bindings, such as `let x = 1 in ...`, where the type annotation for `x` may be omitted.
 Other than in `let` bindings, all types of bound variables must be written explicitly.

 Although this makes Dhall programs more verbose, it makes for less "magic" in the syntax.